 import numpy as np feat_importances = pd.Series(model.feature_importances_, index=final_feature_set.columns) feat_importances.nlargest(5).plot(kind='barh')

-The output shows that according to our algorithm, age is the most important feature for predicting customer churn followed by the number of products and the balance of the customer.
+The output shows that according to our algorithm, age is the most important feature to predict customer churn followed by the number of products and the balance of the customer.

 Retaining customers is vital for the survival of a business.
 It is important for organizations to know which customers are going to leave in the near future so that they can take measures to prevent them from leaving.
-Given relevant data, machine learning algorithms can help make the process of understanding who will leave easier.
+Given relevant data, machine learning algorithms can help make the process of understanding customer churn easier.